Subscribe to our Newsletter

 - Payment summaries

 In general, you need to keep these records for at least five years from the date you lodge your tax return.
-The reason why you need to hold onto these records is because you may need to prove and substantiate your claims to the ATO during that period.
+The reason why you need to hold onto these records is that you may need to prove and substantiate your claims to the ATO during that period.

 Records you need to keep include: